Super Duplex less impacted by Ni price increases

 Graphite electrode surcharge

 In recent years, steel mills using electric arc furnaces for melting the steel have introduced a graphite electrode surcharge.
 As this is the default steelmaking process for stainless steel and nickel alloys there was an immediate impact upon pricing.
 Once considered a basic consumable, the supply of graphite used to make the electrodes tightened from 2017 through 2018.
 One of the largest producers of the raw material, China, cut production by up to 30% in response to local environmental concerns.
 In addition, anticipated use in the production of Li-ion batteries for electric vehicles also led to pricing speculation.
-In order to protect availability for local steelmakers, China and other large producers such as India, imposed export tariffs of 20%.
+In order to protect the availability for local steelmakers, China and other large producers such as India imposed export tariffs of 20%.
 European steel mills reacted by creating an additional surcharge, up to €30/T or €0.03/kg.

 However, compared with the impact of graphite electrode surcharges, employee wages, inflation and energy costs, the volatility of key raw materials is far more significant.
 Of all the materials used within stainless steels and nickel alloys, nickel has continued to have the greatest impact upon short-term pricing.